visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 DataItem
 ~~~~~~~~

-The `DataItem` is used store embedded data or external binary data.
+The `DataItem` is used to store embedded data or external binary data.

 The following is an example of a `DataItem` that embeds the data directly in the Xdmf file. ::